firecracker-microvm/firecracker/FAQ.md

 ### What operating systems are supported by Firecracker?

-Firecracker supports Linux host and guest operating systems with kernel versions 4.14 and above, as well as [OSv](http://blog.osv.io/blog/2019/04/19/making-OSv-run-on-firecraker/) guests.
+Firecracker supports Linux host and guest operating systems with kernel versions 4.14, 4.19 and 5.4, as well as [OSv](http://blog.osv.io/blog/2019/04/19/making-OSv-run-on-firecraker/) guests.
 The long-term support plan is still under discussion.